Why Do I Need To Provide My Identity Documents?

 When applying for a police check, you will need to confirm whether you are applying for an occupational role that involves working with children or vulnerable people.
 The police agencies require this information to ensure the correct procedure for spent convictions is applied when assessing your check.

 Working with children and vulnerable people heightens the importance of a risk factor assessment.
-In any case where there are convictions on record, the information is relevant to determine whether the recorded convictions should be released as part of your National Police Certificate.
+In any case where there are convictions on record, the information is relevant to determine whether the recorded convictions should be released as part of your National Police Check.

 What Happens After My Information Is Verified?

-If there are no problems with your application, or any issues have been resolved, your information and identity documents will be verified, and the results of your police check will be made available to you immediately in the form of a national police certificate.
+If there are no problems with your application, or any issues have been resolved, your information and identity documents will be verified, and the results of your police check will be made available to you immediately in the form of a national police check.

 You can track the progress of your application by entering your check ID and email address on the status page.